punkave/jquery-selective/README.md

 Implementing propagation on the server side is, of course, up to you.

 ## Changelog

+1.2.0: trigger an "afterSet" event on the element after the "set" command succeeds or the element is first initialized.
+This is useful to avoid race conditions because it is never triggered until the source has responded with labels, if needed.
+An "afterSet" callback may also be provided via the options object.

 1.1.1: give focus back to text field after the "add" button is clicked.